 Dimension tables are generally much smaller than fact tables, making them easier to query and analyze.

 Similarly to the fact table, in the star schema data model, each dimension table is connected to the fact table through a foreign key.
 This relationship allows the fact table to be analyzed by different dimensions.
 For example, in a sales data model, the fact table could be analyzed by the product, customer, and time dimensions.
-This can be used to gain insights into sales trends by product, customer demographics, and sales performance over time.
+This can be used to gain insights into sales trends by looking at trending products, customer demographics, and sales performance over time.

 In conclusion, a dimension table is the place where descriptive attributes are stored, attributes which add context to the quantitative data in the fact tables.
 If you want to go more in-depth, we have a great article on the types of dimensions in a data warehouse.